algermissen/hawkj/README.md

 Overview
 ========

-Jhawk essentially consists of two parts.
+hawkj essentially consists of two parts.
 On the one hand there is support for parsing and creating HTTP Authorization, Server-Authorization (introduced by Hawk), and WWW-Authenticate headers.
-On the other hand Jhawk provides the _Hawk_ class which is used to manage the data necessary to create and validate the information contained in these headers.
+On the other hand hawkj provides the _HawkContext_ class which is used to manage the data necessary to create and validate the information contained in these headers.

-The Hawk class is an immutable class that provides a fluent interface that is intended to guide the user through the process of assembling the required data in the correct way (meaning: help the user to get it right).
+The HawkContext class is an immutable class that provides a fluent interface that is intended to guide the user through the process of assembling the required data in the correct way (meaning: help the user to get it right).
 In addition it encapsulates the mechanics of creating the HMAC signature and the optional payload hash and provides some methods for verification of HMACs and payload hashes received as art of (Server-)Authorize headers.

+For additional information look at the [HawkContext class](https://github.com/algermissen/hawkj/blob/master/src/main/java/net/jalg/hawkj/HawkContext.java)

 Example
 =======